AshrafAaref21/predictive-analysis/README.md

         1. Python.
         2. Scikit-Learn & Pandas & Numpy.
-        3. CatBoost.
-        4. XGBoost.
-        5. Optuna
-        6. Streamlit.
+        3. Streamlit.
-        7. CSS.
+        4. CSS.

 -------------------------------------------------------

 ## Model Deployment

-You can find the dashboard from this [link](https://order-carrier-assignment.streamlit.app/)
+You can find the dashboard from this [link](https://john-predictive-analysis.streamlit.app/)

 -----------------------------------------------------------------